Via ferrata Sass Rigais basic info:

 Now you will stand in front of another choice.
 You can take the same path back to the gondola or follow the path nr 13 to rifugio Firenze, for some well earned food and a glass of cold beer!
 You will need ca. 30-45 minutes to reach it.

-I stayed three night in this rifugio back in October when exploring the area and it quickly became one of my favourites!
+I stayed three nights in this rifugio back in October when exploring the area and it quickly became one of my favourites!
 The owners are friendly and the food delicious!
 From rifugio Firenze it takes 30 minutes to walk back to the Gondola.

 If you have any questions about the via ferrata Sass Rigais make sure to post it in the comments below!
+For more articles about photography spots, via ferratas and hikes visit my Italian Dolomites Guide

 Join thousands of monthly readers and get my posts delivered straight to your inbox